-Salome Mbugua is the Head of Operations and Strategy with AkiDwA since September 2018.
-She is a researcher, gender equality activist and human right advocate with over 20 years’ experience of working with under-represented groups in particular women, children, and the youth, in Europe, Africa and internationally.
+Salome Mbugua has been Head of Operations and Strategy with AkiDwA since September 2018.
+She is a researcher, gender equality activist and human rights advocate with over 20 years’ experience of working with under-represented groups, in particular with women, children, and young people, in Europe, Africa and internationally.

 In June 2018 Salome was appointed by the Tánaiste to chair the working group on Ireland’s Third National Action Plan on Women Peace and Security .

 In September 2018 Salome was appointed to the Irish Human Rights and Equality Commission by the President of Ireland Michael D Higgins.